jbernardinojr/asteroidRadarNasa/README.md

+#Note

+To run this project you will need to generate a valid API KEY from NASA website.
+For more information , visit: https://api.nasa.gov/

+After generate the api key replace the myApiNasaKey variable value.

 # Purpose of this Folder

 This folder should contain the scaffolded project files to get a student started on their project.